Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 embedding_model = api.load("glove-wiki-gigaword-300")
 ```

 The `info` object is a list of [gensim](https://radimrehurek.com/gensim/) embeddings available.
 You can use any of the listed embeddings in the format `api.load('name-of-desired-embedding')`.
 One nice feature of [gensim](https://radimrehurek.com/gensim/)'s `api.load` is it will automatically download the embeddings from the Internet and load them into Python.
 Of course, once they've been downloaded, [gensim](https://radimrehurek.com/gensim/) will load the local copy.
-This makes it easy to experiment with switching embedding layers.
+This makes it easy to experiment with different embedding layers.

 #### Code: Process Embeddings
 ```python